MicrosoftDocs/SupportArticles-docs/support/sql/connect/cannot-generate-sspi-context-error.md

 When the command `ping -a <IPAddress>` resolves to the correct fully qualified DNS of the computer that is running SQL Server, the client-side resolution is also successful.

-For detailed diagnostics, use either [Test-NetConnection](/previous-versions/windows/powershell-scripting/dn372891(v=wps.630)) for previous versions of PowerShell or the [Test-Connection](/powershell/module/microsoft.powershell.management/test-connection) cmdlet for the latest version.
-These cmdlets test TCP connectivity.
+For detailed diagnostics, use either [Test-NetConnection](/previous-versions/windows/powershell-scripting/dn372891(v=wps.630)) or [Test-Connection](/powershell/module/microsoft.powershell.management/test-connection) cmdlet to test TCP connectivity according to the PowerShell version that's installed on the computer.
 For more information on PowerShell cmdlet, see [Cmdlet Overview](/powershell/scripting/developer/cmdlet/cmdlet-overview).

 > [!NOTE]
 > Name resolution methods may include DNS, WINS, Hosts files, and Lmhosts files.
 For more information about name resolution problems and troubleshooting, review the following links: